juditmariaproject/juditmariaproject/README.md

 # Hi there 👋🏽, my name is Judit
 I'm web development student.
-I like to develop Frontend projects and I am discovering the charming side of the backend to be a Fullstack Web.
+I like developing Frontend projects and I am discovering the charming side of the backend to be a Fullstack Web developer.

 <!--
 ![Cover image](link_de_la_imagen)